 - Get your funds.
 If you’re approved, the lender will have you sign for the loan so they can release the funds to you (often through direct deposit).
 The time to fund for personal loans is typically a week or less — though some lenders will get you your money as soon as the next business day.

-It’s also a good idea to consider how much a personal loan will cost you over time.
+It’s also a good idea to consider how much a low interest personal loan will cost you over time.
 You can estimate how much you’ll pay for a loan using our personal loan calculator below.

 Enter your loan information to calculate how much you could pay